Coronavirus (COVID-19) and your visit to Torngat Mountains National Park

 Important information about your visit to Torngat Mountains National Park

-Visitor access to Torngat Mountains National Park of Canada will be suspended for the remainder of 2020.
+Visitor access to Torngat Mountains National Park of Canada will be suspended until Oct.
+1st 2021.
 The national park is closed to visitors under a Superintendent’s Order to help protect the health and safety of Inuit beneficiaries, staff and visitors as the country responds to the COVID-19 pandemic.
-Due to concerns about the global pandemic, the Torngat Mountains Base Camp and Research Station (adjacent to the southern boundary of the park) will not open to visitors in 2020, but Air Borealis and Nunatsiavut Group of Companies (operator of base camp) is welcoming guests for 2021.
+Due to concerns about the global pandemic, the Torngat Mountains Base Camp and Research Station (adjacent to the southern boundary of the park) will not open to visitors in 2021, but Air Borealis and Nunatsiavut Group of Companies (operator of base camp) is welcoming guests for 2022.
 Check www.thetorngats.ca for regular updates.
 For more information, please email email@example.com or call 1-709-635-4336

 What’s open (updated: June 17th, 2021)